bandsintown/docker-cloudwatch-exporter/README.md

 To use this cloudwatch-exporter with Consul you have to create a Consul key at `service/cloudwatch-exporter/config.yml`

+A docker-compose file is bundled with the project to test the exporter with Consul.
+To test it you have to replace the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` by yours (don't commit them ok !!!).

 ## Credentials and permissions

 The CloudWatch Exporter uses the